-The Tournament Organizer for a Disney Lorcana TCG tournament is responsible for a number of tasks, including but not limited to:
+The Tournament Organizer for a Disney Lorcana tournament is responsible for a number of tasks, including but not limited to:

-- Obtaining permission from Ravensburger to run the tournament. - Providing and furnishing a sufficient site to run the tournament. - Promoting the tournament to ensure sufficient attendance. - Advertising the tournament type and format for player preparation. - Acquiring sufficient staff for the tournament (e.g., judges and a scorekeeper). - Reporting the tournament results to Ravensburger.
+- Obtaining permission to run the event from Ravensburger - Providing and furnishing a sufficient site to run the tournament. - Promoting the tournament to ensure sufficient attendance. - Advertising the tournament type and format for player preparation. - Acquiring sufficient tournament staff for the event (e.g., judges and a scorekeeper). - Reporting the tournament results to Ravensburger.